 vxdump - incremental file system dump

-vxdump copies to magnetic tape all files specified in files-to-dump in a VxFS file system that changed after a particular date.
+vxdump copies to magnetic tape all files specified in filenames in a VxFS file system that changed after a particular date.
 This information is derived from the files /etc/dumpdates and /etc/fstab.

 On most devices, vxdump detects end-of-media and prompts you to change the media if there is insufficient space, so it is not necessary to specify the size of the device.
 However, if the dump requires multiple tapes and the tapes are to be read using an older version of vxrestore, or if the tape device handles end-of-media in a way that vxdump does not recognize, then you must specify the size of the device using the -B option or combining the -d and -s options.